 Cryptic Rock – Well, that leaves something to look forward to.
 This is a pretty lengthy tour where you will be going across North America.

 Uli Roth – Yes.
 I am going pretty much everywhere, although we’re not doing much in the center.
-Unfortunately, we also don’t make it to Florida too, which is a shame.
+Unfortunately, we also don’t make it to Florida, which is a shame.
 We are going everywhere else; doing a lot of shows in California, and then going up North, all the way into Canada, and ending up in Texas.

 Cryptic Rock – It will be a lot of fun and a good mix for those who are lucky enough to attend the shows.

 Uli Roth – Yes, we’ve got a date in Massachusetts and New York City at The Iridium.
 That’ll be interesting.
 I’ve never played there.
 It’s an iconic place.
 We’re doing two nights there.
-I think the first night is pretty much sold out, if I’m not mistaken.
+I think the first night is pretty much sold out if I’m not mistaken.

 Cryptic Rock – That is great to hear.
 A lot of Metal fans are sold short as not open-minded.
-Many would agree that is not the case.
+Many would agree that this is not the case.
 Being the diverse musician you are and doing the diverse mix of things you do, based upon your experience, would you agree people are very open-minded within the Metal and Rock community to different forms of music?

 That’s probably because everything we do is strongly melodic, and a lot of bands don’t have that.
-They’ve got the attitude, the sound, but nowadays I find real melody is lacking with a lot of bands.
+They’ve got the attitude, and the sound, but nowadays I find real melody is lacking with a lot of bands.
 The audience seems to relate to a highly melodic lead guitar.

-When I do my thing, I can take a lot of liberties, play a real Metal festival, and play something during it which is absolutely not Metal and get away with it.
+When I do my thing, I can take a lot of liberties, play a real Metal festival, and play something during it that is absolutely not Metal and get away with it.
 People seem to like it.

 Uli Roth – My feeling is that nothing much seems to be going on.
 Whenever I hear something new, even hits, it’s very rare that anything moves me; because there is a general lack of melody.
 You get maybe a few words spoken over and over again.
 Musically speaking, it’s usually quite pathetic.
 That’s what it feels like to me.
 It is just boring.